huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rabbitmq_instance.md

   ~> The parameter behavior of `availability_zones` has been changed from `list` to `set`.

-* `access_user` - (Required, String, ForceNew) Specifies a username.
+* `access_user` - (Optional, String, ForceNew) Specifies a username.
 A username consists of 4 to 64 characters and supports only letters, digits, and hyphens (-).
 Changing this creates a new instance resource.

-* `password` - (Required, String) Specifies the password of the DMS RabbitMQ instance.
+* `password` - (Optional, String) Specifies the password of the DMS RabbitMQ instance.
 A password must meet the following complexity requirements: Must be 8 to 32 characters long.
 Must contain at least 2 of the following character types: lowercase letters, uppercase letters, digits, and special characters (`~!@#$%^&*()-_=+\\|[{}]:'",<.>/?).